mihalw28/lambda_py_scrap/README.md

 ## Working

-To scrape webpage AWS Lambda function needs a browser working in headless mode and selenium to interact with it.
-Definitely the major part of work has been done by 21Buttons team creating their PyChromless.
-The next stage has been accomplished by Roberto Rocha and described in this blog post.
-The last remaining part was just to fit lambda to my requirements.
+To scrape a webpage AWS Lambda function needs a browser working in a headless mode and selenium to interact with it.
+Definitely the major part of the job has been done by 21Buttons team by creating their PyChromless.
+The next stage has been accomplished by Roberto Rocha and it's been described in this blog post.
+The last remaining part was just to prepare lambda to pass my requirements.

-To make working lambda function for above purposes, please visit pages from credits.
-There is no need to rewrite well written codes.
+To make lambda function working for above purposes, please visit pages from credits.
+There is no need to rewrite well written code.

-The main reason lambda wasn't working in my purpose was incompatibility of headless-chromium and chrome driver.
+The main reason lambda wasn't working for my purpose was an incompatibility of headless-chromium and chrome driver.

 ## Requirements for current package version: